- Jenica Barrett

 Buying secondhand hand clothing is always best.
 Most of us though draw the line at used underwear and bras!
 Although I've purchased a used sports bra or two, I generally stick with new undergarments from high quality companies.
+These zero waste bras listed below incorporate natural materials, recycled plastic bottles, and upcycled nylon!
+Each bra is comfortable without sacrificing sustainability so you're sure to find the perfect fit!

 Let's be real here and acknowledge that, like most of the fashion industry, people with larger body types tend to be excluded in the sustainable fashion realm.
 Fat cis-gendered women, non-binary and trans folks, along with everyone else that may wear a bra that doesn't fit a super model definition of beauty, are rarely included in marketing and sizes.